ArKaemri/Linux_Arknights_launcher/README.md

 ### Quick info before core
 1. If you have other option than Android Studio to run Arknights, skip this project, don't be a masochist
 2. For this to run you need:
-  - Requirements? (not sure if have any impact): Linux Mint (wilma) specifically, Android 14.0 (device version in Android Studio), python-venv global
+  - Requirements? (not sure if have any impact): Linux Mint (wilma) specifically, Android 14.0 (device version in Android Studio)
-  - Requirements: regular color scheme (script works on color recognition, if you have color blind or custom color themes, it will most likely break), Android Studio, working Arknights (login once) (if getting 'out of storage' error when installing, "solution" is in 'Arknights Install' part), python global, Linux, Nvidia GPU (if you have AMD try Waydroid instead), MAA executable (how to get and use it will be discussed in 'MAA Setup' part, if you don't care about MAA, just ignore parts with it and ask ChatGPT to adapt script, just need to delete some parts)
+  - Requirements: regular color scheme (script works on color recognition, if you have color blind or custom color themes, it will most likely break), Android Studio, working Arknights (login once) (if getting 'out of storage' error when installing, "solution" is in 'Arknights Install' part), python, python-venv, pip, Linux, Nvidia GPU (if you have AMD try Waydroid instead), MAA executable (how to get and use it will be discussed in 'MAA Setup' part, if you don't care about MAA, just ignore parts with it and ask ChatGPT to adapt script, just need to delete some parts)
 3. Android emulators already finicky on Linux, playing Arknights on Linux using Android emulator is a total Karen, so even with all the setup it may not work, so no promises
 4. This is not a good solution, just a crutches when nothing else works but you still want to play on PC (and don't want to dual boot), basically "best" out of the worst options
 5. I will not discuss how to install Android Studio, adb or python